 We will have a healthy earth when we have respect for our fellow humans and all life on the planet; likewise, until all of humanity is respected, safe, and healthy, we will continue down the path of environmental woes.

-Education is my lifestyle!
-After years of teaching outdoor recreation, I realized loving the outdoors does not ipso facto make one a good environmental steward; we all need help being good caretakers of our natural world.
-To be a better guide on that journey, I headed back to school to become a Tree Storyteller, receiving my Master of Forestry in the Human Dimensions Lab with a focus on science communication (Northern Arizona University, class of 2022).
+Tree and plant education is my passion and storytelling is my lifestyle!
+My subject matter always incorporates environmental stewardship.
+Which, I realized after years of teaching outdoor recreation, does not materialize simply from a love for the outdoors; we all need help being caretakers of our natural world.
+To be a better guide on that journey, I headed back to school to become a Tree Storyteller, receiving my Master of Forestry in the Human Dimensions Lab with a focus on Science Communication (Northern Arizona University, class of 2022).

-My supportive style of education enfolds students into the joys of learning and helps facilitate the leap from loving to caring for nature.
-Sometimes even involving a rope swing!
-I thrive on translating theory into tangible - and fun - learning moments.
-My years of international travel make me comfortable with the great diversity of humanity.
+My supportive style of education chaperones students of all ages in the joys of learning and helps facilitate the leap from loving to caring for nature.
+I thrive on translating theory and science facts into tangible - and fun - learning moments.
+My years of international travel provide a comfortable level with a great diversity of humanity.

 As the Education Specialist at the World Heritage UNESCO sister parks, Aztec Ruins National Monument and Chaco Culture National Historical Park, I learned how much I enjoy developing science-based educational programs.
 Wow!
 Integrating collaboration, brainstorming, creativity, science, and research into education was exhilarating.
 I developed 11 ranger-led programs during the post-graduate school 9-month internship.
 The programs received praise from National Park Service education and interpretation staff with decades of experience.